 Test it by pouring a bucket of water into the sump pit.
 The pump should turn on, remove the water from the pit and shut itself off in a matter of seconds.
 Ensure that the float and the check valve move freely.

 To clean your sump pit, remove any dirt, sand, gravel and other debris to increase the pump’s efficiency and prolong its life.
 Ensure that the discharge line opening is free of obstructions so that water can be pumped through the line and out of your basement or crawlspace.

 Sump Pump Replacement and Repair

-If you’re having any trouble with your sump pump or if you notice it isn’t working when you test it, our Roto-Rooter plumbing experts can diagnose the problem and replace your sump pump if necessary.
+If you’re having any trouble with your sump pump or if you notice it isn’t working when you test it, our Roto-Rooter plumbing experts can diagnose the problem and repair your sump pump, or replace it if necessary.